Cold Weather Toolbox: Help to winter-proof your business

 Different parts of the world have varied concerns for snow accumulation.
 Buffalo, New York and Oslo, Norway are fairly astute at dealing with snow.
 Atlanta, Georgia and Athens, Greece do not have that local knowledge.
 However, everyone has the same concern for extra weight on top of a building.
 At XL Catlin, we encourage clients to predetermine a snow depth on the roof that prompts site personnel to investigate and begin the process of removing snow.

-XL Catlin’s Risk Engineering/GAPS has also been reviewing wireless sensor technology developed by a Texas, USA-based entrepreneur in cooperation with the University of Texas at San Antonio that can monitor the weight of snow, rain or ice that may be accumulating on the roof.
+XL Catlin’s Property Risk Engineering/GAPS has also been reviewing wireless sensor technology developed by a Texas, USA-based entrepreneur in cooperation with the University of Texas at San Antonio that can monitor the weight of snow, rain or ice that may be accumulating on the roof.
 This can be monitored in real time to act not only before a collapse but also before there is a competition for snow removal resources.

 During the Polar Vortex that the US experienced in early 2014, fire service news feeds reported seeming hourly on sprinkler system leaks caused by freezing pipes.
 Most of these losses were below insurance deductibles, but were an unwanted expense and inconvenience.
 Some of the most common causes of losses from freezing include: